lidofinance/dual-governance/docs/known-risks-and-limitations.md

 **Possible Mitigation:**

 The initial Dual Governance parameters were chosen based on a several analytical researches.
-The choosen parameter values should be periodically recalibrated to reflect current market realities, guided by high-level models derived from these analyses.
+The chosen parameter values should be periodically recalibrated to reflect current market realities, guided by high-level models derived from these analyses.

 ## 4. Low TVL Periods